Last updated on November 18, 2023 by Liza Hawkins

 There are so many great artists out there, it’s easy to get stuck in a genre listening to the same-old, same-old!
-To change things up, here are 10 indie folk alt-rock artists to add to your playlist.
+To change things up, here are some great indie folk alt-rock artists to add to your playlist.

 Regardless, over the years my taste in music has varied.